BhagelRahul/Recipe-finder-/README.md

-Developed a recipe finder app
-fetching recipe data from Api using Retrofit using jetpack Compose  for UI Design kotlin for writing logic using Viewmodel, MVI
+Developed a recipe finder app, fetching recipe data from Api using Retrofit, using jetpack Compose  for UI Design, kotlin for writing logic, using Viewmodel, MVI,,
-Search Query for finding recipe see recipe  video directed on youtube random recipe on home page
+Search Query for finding recipe, see recipe  video directed on youtube, random recipe on home page,
-All about recipe making process
+All about recipe making process,
-Ingredients / instructions  for making recipe
+Ingredients / instructions  for making recipe , room database for saving recipe in favourite section